goat1ee/goat1ee.github.io/_pages/about.md

 ---

 <p>
-I'm Li Weilong (李伟龙), a Master's student in Library and Information Science at <a href="*[Insert Dalian University of Foreign Languages Website Here](https://www.dlufl.edu.cn/en/)*">Dalian University of Foreign Languages</a> (expected graduation: 2026), where I rank in the top 1% of my program.
-My undergraduate degree is in Information Management and Information Systems from <a href="*[Insert Nanjing Tech University Website Here](https://en.njtech.edu.cn/)*">Nanjing Tech University</a> (2018-2022).
+I'm Li Weilong (李伟龙), a Master's student in Library and Information Science at <a href="https://www.dlufl.edu.cn/en/">Dalian University of Foreign Languages</a> (expected graduation: 2026), where I rank in the top 1% of my program.
+My undergraduate degree is in Information Management and Information Systems from <a href="https://en.njtech.edu.cn/">Nanjing Tech University</a> (2018-2022).
 </p>

 <p>